 Evidence based medicine and policy

-EBM is now widely taught in medical schools, and British centres for evidence based practice have been established in many specialities.
-Groups such as the Cochrane Collaboration and the Centre for Review and Dissemination in York provide systematic reviews of the effects of health care and a variety of evidence based practice journals have being launched.2
+EBM is now widely taught in medical schools.
+Groups such as the Cochrane Collaboration and the Centre for Reviews and Dissemination in York, England co-ordinate and publish systematic reviews of the effects of healthcare, and a variety of evidence-based practice journals have been launched.2

-The practice of evidence based medicine involves five essential steps 3, 4
+The practice of evidence based medicine involves five essential steps: 3, 4

 1. Formulating answerable clinical questions – this may relate to diagnosis, prognosis, treatment, iatrogenic harm, quality of care, or health economics

-2. Systematic retrieval of best evidence available.
+2. Systematic retrieval of the best evidence available.

-3. 'Critically appraising' the evidence (determining the validity and applicability).
+3. Critically appraising the evidence (determining the validity and applicability).

 5. Evaluating performance.